custom-components/pyscript/docs/reference.rst

   I/O in the main event loop, and also to avoid security issues if people share pyscripts.
 The ``print`` function only logs a message, rather than implements the real ``print`` features, such as specifying an output file handle.
-- The builtin function decorators (eg, ``state_trigger``) aren't functions that can be called and used in-line.
+- The built-in function decorators (eg, ``state_trigger``) aren't functions that can be called and used in-line.
 However, you can define your own function decorators that could include those decorators on the inner functions they define.
-Currently none of Python's builtin decorators are supported.
+Currently none of Python's built-in decorators are supported.

 Pyscript can call Python modules and packages, so you can always write your own native Python code (eg, if you need a generator or other unsupported feature) that can be called by pyscript